At a glance

-Travel to Asia and team up with like-minded people to do community volunteering in Nepal with a group.
-Together, you’ll support the work of local teachers and caregivers by focusing on supporting early childhood development.
-You’ll also help improve the care centre’s learning environment through renovation work.
+- Travel to Asia with like-minded people to do community volunteering in Nepal.
+Support local teachers and improve the learning environment by completing renovation work.

-You’ll live and work in Kathmandu with your group, and stay in shared accommodation.
-When you’re not working, we’ve organised plenty of cultural and social activities for you to enjoy, along with a weekend trip.
-Throughout it all, Projects Abroad staff will be there to guide and support you.
+- Live and work in the bustling city, Kathmandu.
+When you’re not working, we’ve organised plenty of cultural and social activities for you to enjoy, along with a weekend trip guided by local staff.

 Anyone aged 18 or over can join